dushyant-ag/dushyant-ag.github.io/_posts/2016-03-06-adding-meta-tags-in-rails4-for-each-post-in-views.markdown

 title:  "Adding meta tags in Rails 4 app for each post in Views"
 date:   2016-03-06 10:18:00
 comments: true
+desc: "How to add meta-content into rails 4 app, which will render meta content with respect to each blog post. "
+keywords: meta-tags, rails4, seo
 categories: rails4 meta-tags
 ---